 4 Strategies for Making Spiritual Resolutions to Refresh Your Faith in the New Year

-Some of my New Year’s resolutions include: stop biting my nails, stop chewing gum, don’t hang out with certain people, find good friends, read more, lose weight, exercise, eat less junk food, eat more vegetables and the list goes on.
+Some of my New Year’s resolutions included: stop biting my nails, stop chewing gum, don’t hang out with certain people, find good friends, read more, lose weight, exercise, eat less junk food, eat more vegetables and the list goes on.

-Do you remember New Year’s resolutions throughout your life?
+Do you remember New Year’s resolutions you made throughout your life?
 Have some of them stuck?
+I hope you had better results than I have.

 “But the fruit of the Spirit [the result of His presence within us] is love [unselfish concern for others], joy, [inner] peace, patience [not the ability to wait, but how we act while waiting], kindness, goodness, faithfulness, gentleness, self-control.”
-Galatians 5:22-23 AMP

 An identity firmly rooted in Christ makes you spiritually healthy, producing ‘fruit of the spirit’ which enables you to embark on a new year or new adventure with courage and confidence.